The-Nefarious-Developer/zjoule-website/README.md

 ## How to add new releases

-Each new release artifact should be added with its respective version folder in the root of the repository directory.
-Example: [`v1.0.0`](./v1.0.0/).
+Each new release artifact should be added with its respective version folder in the [`docs`](./docs/) directory.
+Example: [`v1.0.0`](./docs/v1.0.0/).

 The website provided uses [MkDocs](https://www.mkdocs.org) with the [Material](https://squidfunk.github.io/mkdocs-material/) theme.
 This means all dev files are going to be located at the [`docs`](./docs/) folder.

-Once these files pass through the build process, they need to be relocated to the root of the repository directory.
+Once the project passes through the build phase, the website should be available through the *public* folder of the `gh-pages` branch.
 This enables GitHub Pages to expose the central website, the plugin and the JavaDoc's through the same domain configured in the repository with a single setup.

 ## How to Contribute